angeria/bitsek/README.md

 	"q" -> exitWith ExitSuccess
 ```

 An informal convention is that these subfunctions always end by again calling _program_, possibly (usually) with modified state values as new arguments.
-If state x is modified, the modified state value is then be denoted as x'.
+For any state x that is modified, the modified state value is then denoted as x'.

 #### Program Subfunctions